informalsystems/audits/ibc/finding-01.md

 ### Recommendation

-Change specification to allign with code.
+- Change specification to allign with code.
+- Due to the discrepance it appears that [OnAcknowledgement]() is dead code.